cegui/cegui-dependencies/CEGUI-DEPENDENCIES-README.txt

 * Freetype was modified to be able to build as a DLL.
 * jpeg library was modified to be able to build as a DLL.
 * libtiff was modified to be able to build as a DLL.
-* FreeGLUT was modified to remove the #pragma use that (may) auto-link to libs when using MSVC.
-Having been bitten by this previously, I was taking no chances this time around :)
 * Some packages contain additional config header files which we copy into place for OS X, this is done to specify pre-configured settings and replaces an invocation of some ./configure script (or similar).